awsdocs/amazon-ecs-developer-guide/doc_source/create_cluster.md

 **Important**
 If you do not launch your container instance with the proper IAM permissions, your Amazon ECS agent does not connect to your cluster\.
 For more information, see [Amazon ECS Container Instance IAM Role](instance_IAM_role.md)\.

-   1. If you chose the Spot Instance type earlier, the **Spot Fleet Role IAM role** section indicates that an IAM role `ecsSpotFleetRole` will be created\.
+   1. If you chose the Spot Instance type earlier, the **Spot Fleet Role IAM role** section indicates that an IAM role `ecsSpotFleetRole` is created\.

    1. Choose **Create**\.